 We offer all of our members our SmilePay option, a financing plan that does not require a credit check.
-Approximately 70% of our members choose to finance their treatment through SmilePay.
-As of December 31, 2018, such plans amounted to approximately \$174.2 million in net receivables, had a delinquency rate of approximately 17%, and resulted in a reduction in revenue of \$46.6 million.
+Approximately 65% of our members choose to finance their treatment through SmilePay.
+For the year ended December 31, 2018, SmilePay amounted to approximately \$174.2 million in net receivables and an associated delinquency rate of approximately 10% of revenue (also 10% for 2017).
+For the six months ended June 30, 2019, SmilePay amounted to approximately \$275.1 million in net receivables and an associated delinquency rate of approximately 9% of revenue.
+Although our delinquency rate improved from 2017 to 2018, primarily due to improved internal collection processes, the corresponding revenue reduction increased, primarily due to an increase in the number of members using SmilePay.
 We may experience an increase in payment defaults and uncollectible accounts, and may be required to increase our reduction in revenue, which would adversely affect our net income.
 In addition, extended payment terms decrease our cash flow from operations.